An end-to-end KNN-based PTV approach for high-resolution measurements and uncertainty quantification: Methodology

 where $N_{ppp}$ is the particle density, expressed in particles per pixel, and $b_{ref}$ is the bin size of the reference binned fields.
 A Poisson distribution models quite accurately the probability of finding empty bins once $N_p$ is selected:

 In our implementation, we normally set $N_p=10$, which results in less than $1\%$ probability of empty spots according to Eq.~\ref{Eq.Poisson}.
 While also a standard interpolation could be performed, a moving average approach is more robust against noise.
-The velocity corresponding to each bin $\boldsymbol{u}(x,y)$ is then the weighted average of the velocities of the particles falling in it, $\boldsymbol{u_{p_i}}$.
+The velocity corresponding to each bin $\boldsymbol{u}(x,y)$ is then the weighted average of the velocities of the particles falling in it.
+The scattered vector $u_{p_i}$ can be computed by super-resolution particle tracking, but without leading generality, any other kind of technique for feature matching can be exploited.
 The weight coefficients $c_i$ are set as a function of the distance $d_i$ of the $i^{th}$ particle from the bin centre: